-If you experience symptoms such as burping, bloating, any other form of indigestion, have been diagnosed with cholecystitis or have any other sort of trouble with your liver or gallbladder– or both, as they work in conjunction— then you may want to consider learning the nutrients you can use to support these organs upon which your entire health is based.
-You’ll know you have gallbladder problems if you experience pain in the right shoulder blade.
+If you experience symptoms such as burping, bloating, any other form of indigestion, have cholecystitis or any other sort of trouble with your liver or gallbladder– or both, as they work in conjunction— then you may want to consider learning the nutrients you can use to support these organs.
+In fact, your entire health is impacted in every way by these organs.
+You might be familiar with the indicatory right shoulder blade pain if you have gallbladder problems.
 Liver issues can lead to tension in the neck.
-Common issues which indicate liver or gallbladder dysfunction can include chronic fatigue, irritability, depression, anxiety, dry skin, blood sugar issues, acne, eczema, rosacea, psoriasis, and bumps on the back of the arms.
+Common issues which can be caused by liver or gallbladder dysfunction include chronic fatigue, irritability, depression, anxiety, dry skin, blood sugar issues, acne, eczema, rosacea, psoriasis, and bumps on the back of the arms.

-Beet powder or beets would be my first go-to option for anything liver and gallbladder related, given that it’s well tolerated.
-There’s something called taurine in beets, and another “ingredient” naturally instilled in this root vegetable called betaine that can assist in digestion by helping to thin the bile and help eliminate toxins at the same time.
-This is known to help people who might otherwise have to get a cholestectomy, or in other words, gallbladder removal.
+Beet powder or beets are a convenient first option to consider for anything liver and gallbladder related, as long as it’s well tolerated.
+There’s a compound called taurine in beets.
+Another “ingredient” naturally instilled in this root vegetable called betaine assists in digestion by helping to thin the bile and help eliminate toxins at the same time.
+Therefore, if you can’t tolerate beets as a whole, you may benefit from these separately.
+Beets themselves have been known to help people who might otherwise have to get a cholestectomy, or in other words, gallbladder removal.
 It acts as a kind of “roto- rooter” for the most important detoxification pathway on which everything else is based.
-If toxins aren’t passing through here fluidly, there will be back-up everywhere else, from the pores to the sinuses.
-Bowel movements become irregular as the gallbladder, which rhythmically contracts with regular meals, controls motility.
+If toxins aren’t passing through the area fluidly, there will be back-up everywhere else– from the pores to the sinuses.
+Bowel movements will also become irregular as the gallbladder, which rhythmically contracts with regular meals, controls motility.

-Bile can become thick when we take in processed, less recognizable fats to the body like canola and other refined vegetable oils (which we turn to in avoidance of wrongly villainized saturated fats).
-This along with not eating enough, not eating regularly, and not consuming fats that the body can more easily recognize and process can form a sludge which can eventually turn into gall stones and even over time crystallize significant portions of the gallbladder, leading some people to believe they have to resort to the removal of these vital organs.
+Bile can become thick when we take in processed, less recognizable fats to the body like canola and other refined vegetable oils.
+These are often exchanged in avoidance of wrongly villainized saturated fats).
+This along with not eating enough, not eating regularly, and not consuming fats that the body can more easily recognize and process, can form a sludge.
+This can eventually turn into gallstones and even over time crystallize significant portions of the gallbladder.
+This leads many to believe they have to resort to the removal of these vital organs.
 We need gallbladders for fat digestion which is required to make every cell in our body, to make our skin smooth, get rid of toxins and absorb nutrients.
-This is why it’s so important to eat the right, unrefined fats such as avocado, hemp, flax and chia seeds as well as whole, grass fed milk and butter or ghee if you’re lactose intolerant.
+This is why it’s so important to eat the right, unrefined fats such as avocado, hemp, flax and chia seeds as well as whole, grass- fed milk and butter, or ghee if you’re lactose intolerant.
 Other sources include chicken with the skin on, tallow, and even lard for pork eaters.
 As long as the source is high in quality and comes from grass fed, pasture raised animals this can be extremely supportive to not only gallbladder contraction and health, but also for nutrients, immunity, and even heart and brain health!
 If you’d like to learn more about this, I have multiple blog posts about this: Why you Need fat for Optimal Health- Part 1: Digestion and Why you Need Fat for Optimal Health- Part 2: The Benefits all about the importance of fat and how it’s utilized in the body.
-We have been mislead by the vegetable oil and sugar industry to believe fat is bad, especially saturated kinds.
-However, quite the contrary is true— these are exactly the kind of fats we need to release cholecystokinin in the gallbladder, allowing for bowel movements and a feeling of fullness when we eat.
-We also need cholesterol to create the bile that breaks down all the toxins we consume day to day.
+The vegetable oil and sugar industry have spent a lot of money to propagate the idea that saturated fat is bad.
+However, these are exactly the kind of fats we need.
+These fats trigger the release of cholecystokinin in the gallbladder.
+In addition to processing fat, its rhythmic release regulates bowel movements.
+It also creates the feeling of fullness when we eat.
+Importantly, we need cholesterol to create the bile that breaks down all the toxins we consume every day.

-I highly advise not getting any organ removed if at all possible.
-If your MD tries to pressure you, get a second opinion from a holistic practitioner or functional doctor as there’s no such thing as an accessory organ.
 I’ve been taught by a practitioner who’s saved hundreds of gallbladders in people who thought they had no choice.
-They stated that they believed the vast majority of cases— as much as 99%— can be helped by other interventions.
+They stated that they believed the vast majority of cases can be helped by other interventions.

-If you already have your gallbladder removed, hope is not lost.
+If you already have your gallbladder removed, hope isn’t lost.
 There are certainly things you can do, such as taking bile salts with meals to emulsify fats you take in (like your gallbladder used to do).
-It’s a shame more doctors don’t know about this because it could potentially help a lot of the symptoms people experience after surgery, and improve the quality of life for many.
-It’s also important to support the liver if you’ve removed it’s friend the gallbladder as it now needs to work over time to eliminate any built- up toxins.
-Enzymes can also be helpful for processing food better when impaired, as well as generally taking care of any unwanted substance in the body (this is what enzymes recognizable by the human body are programmed to do).
+Unfortunately, many doctors simply aren’t educated on the functions of these organs with regard to nutritional requirements.
+The knowledge could help mitigate a lot of the symptoms people experience after surgery, and improve the quality of life.
+It’s also important to support the liver if you’ve removed it’s friend the gallbladder as it now needs to work overtime to eliminate built- up toxins.
+Enzymes are also supportive for processing food better when the gallbladder is removed or impaired.